 Winter in a skoolie isn’t quite so simple.
 No matter how well you insulate, unless you’ve pulled out the majority of your windows or replaced them with energy-efficient windows, a bus won’t hold heat in like a house.
 This makes heating it and keeping it warm all the time more of a chore.
-There is no set it and forget it temperature gauge – it takes work to keep a skoolie warm.
+There is no set-it-and-forget-it temperature gauge – it takes work to keep a skoolie warm.

 Then there’s the matter of plumbing.
 Even pipes inside the bus run through the walls and floor are susceptible to freezing if the temps drop enough.
-This is even more important if you have pipes that run under your bus, or like us, have your water tanks in the under storage compartment.
+This is even more important if you have pipes that run under your bus, or like us, have your water tanks in the under-storage compartment.

 There’s also the bus itself to consider.
 Freezing and unfreezing can lead to cracking in rubber components, as we discovered when one of our side storage doors ripped off its rubber hinge in the spring.
-Diesel fuel can gel up in the cold, propane will change form and depressurize if the conditions are right, and a solar system covered in snow won’t be putting out much electricity.
+Diesel fuel can gel up in the cold, propane will change form and depressurize if the conditions are right, and a solar system covered in the snow won’t be putting out much electricity.

 The good news is you can counteract all of this with a little preparation and some regular maintenance.